iexcloud/docs/source/getting-started/write-and-read-data.md

     ![](./write-and-read-data/my_users_properties.png)

     Apperate made a best effort to determine your data types and properties to index.
+But let's adjust the schema to better fit the data and how we want to use it.
 Since email addresses are unique and lastnames are a good secondary identifier, let's use them as the dataset's Primary Index (aka *key*) and Secondary Index (*subkey*), respecfively.

-1. Select the `email` property as your Primary Index and the `lastname` property as the Secondary Index.
+1. Make `email` the **Primary** index and `lastname` the **Secondary** index.

     ![](./write-and-read-data/my_users_revised.png)